 | Cambodia | High-volume apparel | Cost-effective labor |

-| Turkey | Lifestyle + fast-turn products | Nearshoring to Europe |
+| Turkey | Lifestyle and fast-turn products | Nearshoring for European markets |

-| Sri Lanka | Sports bras, compression | Precision sewing expertise |
+| Sri Lanka | Sports bras and compression wear | Precision sewing expertise |

-Adidas diversifies its production for three main reasons:
+Adidas diversifies production for several strategic reasons.

 | Region | Special Strength | Ideal Categories |